c0de-l0rd/lightspace2/README.md

 # lightspace
-this app provides the interface for someone seeking psycho social counseling to talk to a therapist through a direct message interface.
+this app provides the interface for someone seeking psycho social counseling to talk to a therapist through a direct message interface. the therapist cunicates with their patint using the therapists version of the app called lightspace for therapists.

 how to set up
 1. clone the project